MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 Once the installer is downloaded follow the instruction in run it.
 When the install is complete re-execute the comment to validate that you have a version equal or greater to 2.1

+# Docker Community Edition (CE)

+This year on the Global Azure Bootcamp, the focus is on accessibility and portability.
+We couldn't pass the container technology and the most popular right now is Docker.
+We strongly suggest to install Docker on your laptop.
+However, if for some reason you couldn't, only a part of the [Lab 3](../Lab3/README.md) won't works.
+Everything else should be good.

+To Install Docker go on the [official website](https://docs.docker.com/install/) and follow the instruction for your OS.

+![DockerCE][DockerCE]

 # The Tools

 ## Visual Studio Code